toekeyboard/toekeyboard.github.io/development.md

 Next Steps / To Do
 ---
 <pre>

+-get linux demo / alsa hacking to work
+	-espeak / apertium translation
+-get linux application to work
+	-python
+	-hdajackretask

+-get android application to compile 	dotdash (apk) -get 'android update-project' to work
+	-debian android build tools
+	-docker
+	-vmware/virtualbox/qemu
+	-try installing android studio on linux mint

+----gta-robotics / 3dboot / pickering ideas
+	-use a transitor / MOSFET
+	-opamp

+	-build the oscilliscope / multimeter from alsa

+	-measure voltage / current out at speakers

+----toekeyboard gaming
+	-make pokemon / bug rapping game
+		-if can detect face, superimpose mouth onto bug -ranking of who has the sickest raps / rarest bugs&animals -neural network / ai rapping bot
+		-grab wikipedia article of which bug/animal you have.  confirmed or deconfirmed by users.  basically taking video -the rarer the bugs, the more points you get
+		-have live rap battles agains other people

+	-have dance battles with other dance students
+		-who can finish the most dance steps

 -figure out how to re-compile f-droid programs, create apk

 -figure out how to write android ndk c programs, access alsa driver